duckdb/community-extensions/UPDATING.md

 # Community Extension update guide
 This guide aims to provide some guidelines on updating a community extension.
 This guide currently only applies to extensions that have been built with the [C++ extension template](https://github.com/duckdb/extension-template).

 Extensions based on the [C++ extension template](https://github.com/duckdb/extension-template) are strongly tied to a specific DuckDB version.
-Additionally, the C++ API against which these extensions are buil is not a stable API, meaning that it can change between DuckDB releases.
-For Community Extension maintainers this means that there might be some work required to make their extension compatible with a new version of DuckDB.
+Additionally, the C++ API against which these extensions are built is not a stable API, meaning that it can change between DuckDB releases.
+For Community Extension maintainers, this means that there might be some work required to make their extension compatible with a new version of DuckDB.

 In this document we explain the process to make updating as easy as possible.
 Note that in most cases, you won't need to do anything at all!

 ## The DuckDB release cycle

-To start, lets quickly go over the DuckDB release cycle.
+To start, let's quickly go over the DuckDB release cycle.
 DuckDB follows a release cycle that looks roughly like this:

 - Releases are scheduled and marked in the [calendar](https://duckdb.org/release_calendar.html)
 - ~2 weeks before the release, a phase called "feature freeze" starts
 - On start of the feature freeze, a new branch is created called `vx.y-codename` matching the version and codename of the upcoming release.